Xbey25/GMD1/README.md

 ## Release V1.0

-Dead End version 1 is now live at [Dead End](https://play.unity.com/mg/other/webgl-builds-417148)](https://play.unity.com/mg/other/webgl-builds-417148)
+Dead End version 1 is now live at https://play.unity.com/mg/other/webgl-builds-417148

 The final version is playable on both a keyboard and mouse and any simple joystick-based gamepad.